saidsabri010/AFP_Team2/Requirement_spec.md

 5. Goal

 __Project name__
-the project name is the cashier machine :
+the project name is the cashier machine:

 ![cashier machine](cashier.jpg)